Bachelor of Science in Business Administration – Completion Program

 Choose Where You Learn – 100% online courses

-Pay Monthly – Opt to pay $250 per month
+Affordable Monthly Payments – Opt to pay $250 per month

 Graduates of our Bachelor of Science in Business Administration degree will have a solid grasp of the critical areas of management, organization, and communication—the essential ingredients for success as well-rounded professionals in today’s changing business landscape.